ethereum-optimism/op-analytics/op_chains_tracking/inputs/readme.md

 ## *Note: This is NOT an "offical" registry.*

-All definitions are attributions are WIP and Subject to Change.
+This aims to capture all OP Chains & OP Stack Forks.
+See [Key Definitions for Chain Segments](https://community.optimism.io/docs/contribute/important-terms/#the-superchain)

 Please PR to fix any inaccuracies!

 ---